MoAKgit/Transfer-learning-for-image-segmentation/README.md

 The maximum epoch was set to 100.
 In order to expedite the fine-tuning process, all images and masks were resized to 128x128 pixels.
 It is worth mentioning that larger image sizes may potentially lead to improved performance.

-## Objective Function and comparison metric:
+## Objective Function and Evaluation metric:
 In the funetuning processs, Dice loss is used fo all models.
 We applied IoU as the comparison metric.
 ## A Comparision study on Pedesterian Segmentation:
 The table presents a comparison of the performance of various segmentation models based on IoU (Intersection over Union) scores on the test data.